koustav-pal/majiq_modified/majiq/README.md

 They take PsiCoverage files as input.
 They optionally take splicegraph information (generally recommended).
 By default they write TSV output to stdout.
-Run `new-majiq {quantify,deltapsi,heterogen} --help` for more details.
+Run `majiq-v3 {quantify,deltapsi,heterogen} --help` for more details.

 ## Moccasin implementation